 Health Research Ethics

-Key provincial health research ethics activities are housed at Alberta Innovates.
+Provincial health research ethics activities at Alberta Innovates.

 Research studies which involve the health of humans or their health information must be evaluated to ensure that they are being carried out ethically.
 This means that in each study demonstrates:

 - Respect for free and informed consent